0x646e78/vagrant-k8s/README.md

 ## Overview

 I started this while preparing for the CKA exam.
 Since then I have expanded to include recent versions, and used this as a lab environment for the CKS curriculum.
+I try to maintain the prior versions for use in pentest labs and safe spaces to try things I encounter in prod, if you find any bugs or have a feature request please raise a github issue.

 Currently these are all kubeadm created bare-bones clusters.
 No admission controllers or additional features have been installed aside from some basic tooling such as jq.